stevenittileon/Competitive-Coding/README.md

 # LeetCode-and-CodeForces
-This repository is a collection of all the codiung questions i have done so far.
+This repository is a collection of all the coding questions i have done so far.
 It includes questions done from LeetCode and CodeForces and may include more in the future.

 ## LeetCode
 LeetCode is the most famous resource used by computer science majors for coding.
 This section in the repo is split into the sub-folders - Easy, Medium and Hard questions.